 Last week, some guy named Bart Breen followed through on his prior threat to “research” and attack us by posting a blog which denied we even existed.
 Why?
 Because he couldn’t find any of our meetings – and we refused to humor him by giving him a schedule of our gatherings and a list of our leaders so he could evaluate, judge and attack them in furtherance of his previously announced a priori campaign to silence us.

-By way of background, Bart Breen became very upset when our fellowships referenced the public warnings of abuse and sexual exploitation issued against his close friend, author and “apostolic worker” Frank Viola.
-Those warnings were issued by Mr. Viola’s former church, and we referenced them to protect others.
+By way of background, Bart Breen became very upset when our fellowships referenced the public warnings of abuse and sexual exploitation issued against his close friend, author and so-called “apostolic worker” Frank Viola.
+Those warnings were issued by Frank Viola’s former church, and we referenced them to protect others.

-Mr. Breen, however, reacted by sending a letter on behalf of Mr. Viola which threatened to “research” and attack us if we didn’t agree to their demands to delete all references to those warnings.
+Bart Breen, however, reacted by sending a letter on behalf of Frank Viola which threatened to “research” and attack us if we didn’t agree to their demands to delete all references to those warnings.

-We, of couse, rejected their demands.
+We, of course, rejected their demands.
 Abuse in the Body of Christ must never be swept under the rug through threats and intimidation – no matter how popular the abuser.

-As some of us were reading Mr. Breen’s resulting blog – which tried to discredit us by saying we didn’t exist – we started laughing hilariously.
+As some of us were reading Bart Breen’s resulting blog – which tried to discredit us by saying we didn’t exist – we started laughing hilariously.

-Of course he couldn’t figure us out.
-Although he sometimes posts stuff regarding “organic” churches, he has never successfully helped start – nor does he have a history of successfully being part of – any participatory fellowship or related community.
+Of course Bart Breen couldn’t figure us out.
+Although he sometimes posts stuff regarding “organic” churches, Bart Breen has never successfully helped start – nor does he have a history of successfully being part of – any participatory fellowship or related community.

-In fact, while opining on all things “organic” and parroting lots of Frank Viola’s views, Mr. Breen remains part of a traditional institutional church that meets in a county just north of us.
+In fact, while opining on all things “organic” and parroting lots of Frank Viola’s views, Bart Breen isn’t even part of a local church and only occasionally, according to his own blog, attends a traditional institutional church that meets in a county just north of us.

 Bart Breen’s problems with us go way back.
 He has repeatedly stated – in his own writings – that scripture is NOT (he likes to use all caps here) the written Word of God, and took great umbrage when I challenged his views a year or so ago in some very civil responses to some of his Facebook postings.

-Over the last year, he has consistently blocked then attacked on Facebook those (like us) who affirm both a vibrant relationship with the Living Word and the need to also submit to the authority and discipline of His written Word.
+Over the last year, Bart Breen has consistently blocked then attacked on Facebook those (like us) who affirm both a vibrant relationship with the Living Word and the need to also submit to the authority and discipline of His written Word.

-For Mr. Breen, truth is whatever Mr. Breen wants it to be – without any external, authoritative standard like scripture.
-But he has no real experience with either organic churches, or, apparently, Biblical norms for how to properly disagree with others.
+For Bart Breen, truth is whatever Bart Breen wants it to be – without any external, authoritative standard like scripture or being part of the checks and balances found in a local fellowships of other believers.
+He has no real experience with successfully being part of any organic church, despite writing numerous blogs telling others how to “do” organic church.
+Nor does he apparently have experience with Biblical norms for how to properly disagree with others.

-Thus, when he decided to carry through on his threat to attack us for referencing the abuse and sexual exploitations of his friend and “apostolic worker” Frank Viola, he was never able to get his very antagonistic, mainline, existential “arms” around us.
+Thus, when Bart Breen decided to carry through on his threat to attack us for referencing the abuse and sexual exploitations of his friend and “apostolic worker” Frank Viola, he was never able to get his very antagonistic, mainline, existential “arms” around us.

 In fact, he comically kept looking in all the wrong places to find and “expose” us.